bastian-arman/df-image-search-engine/README.md

 # README #

 ## What is this repostory for? ##
 This repository demonstrates a Proof of Concept (PoC) for an advanced Image Similarity Search Engine tailored for private datasets.
-Designed to search and retrieve visually similar images, this project leverages state-of-the-art models to efficiently index and query images, making it ideal for applications in fields such as media management, content moderation, and digital asset organization.
+Designed to search and retrieve visually similar images, this project leverages state-of-the-art models to efficiently index and query images.

 ## Project Structures ##
 ```
 script\                         # Shell script folder.
 ├──run_server.sh                # Shell script for starting streamlit server.
 ├──init.sh                      # Shell script for project initialize.
 ├──setup.sh                     # Shell script for installing project setup.
 src\                            # Root folder.
 ├──main.py                      # Stored of main streamlit application.
 ├──secret.py                    # Stored of all secret on .env.
-│   ├──database\            # Stored of databases connection.
-│   │   ├──connection.py    # Stored of database connection.
-│   ├──schema\              # Stored of data format serialized by pydantic.
-│   │   ├──format_data.py   # Pydantic response model.
 │   ├──utils\                   # Stored of list utilites based on project needs.
-│   │   ├──corpus.py        # Stored of initial corpus for image tagging.
+│   │   ├──helper.py            # Stored all helper for the project.
+│   │   ├──logger.py            # Create logging for better tracking an error.
+│   │   ├──nas_connection.py    # Integrate local streamlit server into NAS server.
 pyproject.toml                  # Stored of all library based on project requirement.
 ```

 # Project Setup Instructions